Poire33/VGA_project/index.md

 <img src="https://raw.githubusercontent.com/Poire33/VGA_project/refs/heads/main/docs/assets/images/VGAPrjSum.png">

 ### **Template Code**
-In the ColourStripes Verilog file, the French flag is constructed with red_next, green_next, and blue_next.
+In the ColourStripes Verilog file, the French flag is constructed with `red_next`, `green_next`, and `blue_next`.
 Which color is displayed depends on the column pixels.

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.